Justices Appear Likely To Uphold Ohio's System For Removing Voters From The Rolls

 Under Ohio's system, a voter who does not vote in a two-year period is sent a notice.
 If they do not return the notice and fail to vote for the next four years, their voter registration is canceled.

-The A. Philip Randolph Institute, represented by Jenner and Block's Paul Smith, argued on Wednesday that Ohio violates federal voting laws by basing its decision to remove voters on their failure to vote.
+The A. Philip Randolph Institute, represented by Campaign Legal Center's Paul Smith, argued on Wednesday that Ohio violates federal voting laws by basing its decision to remove voters on their failure to vote.

 The state, however, counters that its decision is based on the evidence it obtains over that time — the failure to vote and failure to return the notice followed by more nonvoting — that the person has moved.